 Kaliko continued to work closely with Aunty Nona, learning about chanting, storytelling, traditional protocol, family songs, and stories.
 Aunty Nona and Kaliko spoke to groups big and small all around Hawaiʻi, sharing aloha and what Aunty Nona called “Hawaiiana” —the study of all things Hawaiian— with anyone who was interested.
 Any of you who may have known Aunty Nona would agree that she was supreme at sharing Hawaiian culture with all kinds of people; her goal: to instill a love of Hawaiʻi into the hearts of both locals and foreigners alike.
 She influenced thousands of people in this way.

-Kaliko has taught Hawaiian language classes for Hilo Community School for Adults, Aloha Music Camp, Nā Lei Hulu i ka Wēkiu, at hula competitions, and in many other venues over the years.
+Kaliko has taught Hawaiian language classes for the Hawaiian language college at UH Hilo, Hilo Community School for Adults, Aloha Music Camp, Nā Lei Hulu i ka Wēkiu, Volcano Art Center, at hula competitions, and in countless other venues over the years.
 He occasionally writes Hawaiian songs, and has been the Hawaiian language judge at many hula competitions, both in Hawaiʻi and the US Mainland.
-He has performed with the Beamer Family in Japan, the US Mainland, and Hawaiʻi; has lectured on Hawaiian culture with Aunty Nona on countless occasions; and has appeared in many magazine articles.
-He is also a long-time member of the Hawaiian Language Lexicon Committee, a group of eight educators who coin new Hawaiian words for use in the Hawaiian language immersion school system as needed.
+He has performed with the Beamer Family in Japan, the US Mainland, and Hawaiʻi; has lectured on Hawaiian culture with Aunty Nona on many occasions; and has appeared in various magazine articles.
+He is also a long-time member (1996 to present) of the Hawaiian Language Lexicon Committee, a group of eight educators who coin new Hawaiian words needed for use in the Hawaiian language immersion school system.

-Kaliko is always interested in the teaching and promotion of the Hawaiian language, and has thus written, coordinated, and recorded two internationally known sets of CDs for those that wish to learn Hawaiian: one a set of three CD-ROM computer games for Eurotalk Interactive (UK); and the other a unified set of eight audio CDs for Topics Entertainment (US), which won the US National Audie Awards Judge's Choice Award in 2005.
+Kaliko is always interested in the teaching and promotion of the Hawaiian language, and has thus written, coordinated, and recorded two internationally known sets of CDs for those that wish to learn Hawaiian: one a set of three CD-ROM computer games for Eurotalk Interactive (UK), which have now become games for iPhones and iPads; and the other a unified set of eight audio CDs for Topics Entertainment (US), which won the US National Audie Awards Judge’s Choice Award in 2005 beating both Pimsleur and Berlitz!

 Kaliko is an upbeat and busy fellow, and seems never to be seen without his workhorse Mac laptop in one hand, an assortment of papers and books in the other, and a smile on his face to top it off.
 He lives in the Hilo area on Hawaiʻi island, and drives his favorite car, a Land Rover.
 He enjoys traveling and learning about new things, and always seems to have a new and exciting project in mind for the next turn in the road.